Sktank/wordSuggestions/README.md

 ###Attributions:

 I did not write the file distance.py.
-It was written by an unknown friend who decided to post it on the internet, and was discovered by me during January of 2013.
+It was written by an unknown friend who decided to post it on the internet, and was discovered by me in January of 2013.